 Gary ran home.
 He raced upstairs to his room.
-He reached inside his closet and grabbed a baseball bat.
+He reached into his closet and grabbed a baseball bat.
 He was unsure what he might do with it, but it was going to be with him.
-At first he envisioned finding the boy alone who stole his bike and threatening him with the bat.
+At first, he envisioned finding the boy alone who stole his bike and threatening him with the bat.

 Little was on his mind except for retrieving his bike.
 Not even Old Black Maggie was in his thoughts.
 At times he thought about Beez and if the bike was retrieved how proud he would be of him.
 He thought of Beez’s smile and approval.
 It was important to Gary.
 Success was vital.

-He discerned the house must belong to one parents of a member of The Gravediggers.
+He discerned the house must belong to one parent of a member of The Gravediggers.
 The door was open.
 There was no screen door.
 The house was in need of painting.

 The porch had rotted boards.
 Weeds were in equal amounts with the grass.